 I then realized that I was going to take this new love further and apply to Chico State College to earn a bachelor’s degree in graphic design/visual communication design.
 My children were grown by this time and living their own lives.

-At the age of 50 years old I was expected to attend CSUS which was an hour and a half from my home.
+At the age of 50 I was excepted to attend CSUS which was an hour and a half from my home.
 The Visual Communication Design program itself only takes 20 students each semester which is juried by passing a rigorous portfolio entry of 6 pieces.
 Color theory, type, information design, drawing, photography, and a special 3D pieces that is different each semester.

 It took me two tries to get through this very difficult process but with much determination, I did it and graduated in 2009 at the age of 55 with a Bachelor’s degree in Visual Communication Design.